From the NCBI RefSeq website

-The GATK uses RefSeq in a variety of walkers, from indel calling to variant annotations.
-There are many file format flavors of ReqSeq; we've chosen to use the table dump available from the UCSC genome table browser.
+Several GATK tools accept a RefSeq-formatted gene list.
+Mind you, there are many file format flavors of ReqSeq; we've chosen to use the table dump format produced by the UCSC genome table browser.

 Go to the UCSC genome table browser.
-There are many output options, here are the changes that you'll need to make:
+There are many output options; here are the settings we care about:

 Choose a good output filename, something like

 get output button.
 You now have your initial RefSeq file, which may not be sorted, and may contain non-standard contigs.
 You may need to re-sort the file and remove any contigs to match exactly the sequence dictionary of the reference build you're working with.